Careers

 Our mission is the growth of the whole person— a vibrant and dynamic residential experience which equips young people with the interpersonal and intellectual skills that will best serve them to excel academically and make their most valuable contribution to the world.

 Burgmann offers exceptional pastoral care in a non-hierarchical, multi-year resident structure.
-The Principal, Deputy Principal and College Dean live on-site, contributing strongly to residents feeling safe in their home-away-from-home.
+The Principal, Deputy Principal, Director of Student Culture and Development and the Dean of Academic Programs and Employability live on-site, contributing strongly to residents feeling safe in their home-away-from-home.

 Burgmann residents play an extraordinary role in the College's governance, which gives them a powerful influence in making important decisions that affect them and their fellow residents and provides meaningful opportunities in governance training for a future generation of leaders.